fritzo/pomagma/doc/scheduler_design.md

-# Design Doc: Inference Scheduling
+# Design Doc: Cartographer Scheduler Implementation

 ## Objective

-Speed up inference in the surveyor by reducing cleanup overhead and improving parallel efficiency.
+Implement complete forward-chaining inference capabilities in the cartographer by incorporating the surveyor's scheduler patterns, phased execution, and cleanup reduction optimizations.
+This eliminates the need for separate surveyor and cartographer inference engines.

 ## Background

 ### Architecture Overview

-Pomagma implements two primary inference engines: the **surveyor** for forward-chaining database construction and the **cartographer** for scalable batch operations.
-Both now operate on **16-bit identifiers** (up to 65K E-classes), with the surveyor using micro atlases optimized for concurrent write-heavy growth, while the cartographer uses macro atlases optimized for read-heavy batch processing and aggregation.
+**NEW DIRECTION:** Pomagma will consolidate into a single **enhanced cartographer** that combines forward-chaining database construction with scalable batch operations.
+The enhanced cartographer will operate on **16-bit identifiers** (up to 65K E-classes) using macro atlases, enhanced with complete inference capabilities through a new scheduler implementation based on proven surveyor patterns.

 ### Inference Types and Completeness